-As part of the government’s support package, Local Housing Allowance rates will be increased to the 30th percentile of market rents.
+As part of the government’s support package, Local Housing Allowance rates have been increased to the 30th percentile of market rents.

-This means that if you rent from a private landlord and are currently receiving Housing Benefit, we will be reviewing your claim to see if we can increase your amount of Housing Benefit.
+This means that if you rent from a private landlord and are currently receiving Housing Benefit, we have reviewed your claim and increased your amount of Housing Benefit where we could.

 You do not have to apply for this, we will make the change automatically and write to you when your claim has been reviewed.